wongwil/wongwil.github.io/_posts/2024-04-18-remove-duplicates-1.md

 ### Solution (C++)
 The idea is to have two indeces.
 One index `a` which iterates through the whole list, "looking for the next unique element" and one in-place index `b`, which defines the last unique element.
-As the list is sorted, we can check for the next unequal element than the element in index `b`.
+As the list is sorted, we can check for the next unequal element to the element in index `b` (as previous elements won't appear again like in `a a b a`).

 ```c++
 class Solution {